datapunkz/cicd-workshop/README.md

 We often use CI/CD pipelines to create our infrastructure, not just run our applications.
 In the following steps we will be doing just that.

-First make sure you have all the credentials created and set in your `cicd-workshop` context:
+First make sure you have all the credentials created and set in your contexts - as set in your `credentials.toml`.
-- DIGITAL_OCEAN_TOKEN
-- TF_CLOUD_KEY

 This tells a cloud provider - in our case Digitalocean - what to create for us, so we can deploy our application.
 We will use a tool called Terraform for it.